codelirium/telecom-api-kata/README.md

-# telecom-api-kata
+# Telecom API
-A lean skeleton of a hypothetical telecom API.
+A hypothetical lean skeleton of a service for a telecom company.